-There are three distinct delivery models for Microsoft 365: Home, Business, and Enterprise.
+There are three distinct delivery models: Home, Business, and Enterprise.
 There is some confusion because Microsoft had launched a business-and-education-centric product by the same name in 2019, but that product has since been discontinued.
-Let’s take a look at the current Microsoft 365 offerings:
+Let’s take a look at the current offerings:

 Microsoft 365 Home

 There are two packages of Microsoft 365 Home and they include the following software:

 - PowerPoint – Microsoft’s presentation building application